sysadmintutorials/terraform-vcloud-create-new-org-external-network/README.md

 1. terraform.tfvars<br>
 1. variables.tf<br>

-These code files complement my blog post which explains the entire code.
-It can be viewed here:<br>
+Full blog post explaining the entire Terraform code can be found here:<br>
 https://www.sysadmintutorials.com/getting-started-with-terraform-to-automate-vmware-vcloud-director/<br>

 1. Main.tf contains the provider and resources used to build the environment<br>